ibm-cloud-docs/vmwaresolutions/vmonic/faq_shared-eos.md

 While the price remains largely the same between the two platforms, you can benefit from three key changes:
 * The pricing for vCPU and RAM is rebalanced to enable more cost-effective scaling of RAM.
-* On-demand Base Charge is not applicable in {{site.data.keyword.vmware-service_short}}, as it is replaced by the network edge tiers.
+* On-demand Base Charge is not applicable in {{site.data.keyword.vcf-aas}}, as it is replaced by the network edge tiers.
 * Network edge tiers are added with four available options, such as Efficiency Edge, Medium Edge, Large Edge, and Extra-Large Edge. {{site.data.keyword.IBM_notm}} anticipates that most customers require an Efficiency Edge for their virtual data center, which keeps the price flat across the two platforms.

-Customers with an average virtual machine (VM) of 4 vCPU, 12 GB of RAM cannot see any difference in their monthly bills after they migrate to {{site.data.keyword.vmware-service_short}}.
-However, customers that use a higher ratio of RAM can see a cost benefit while they move migrate {{site.data.keyword.vmware-service_short}}.
+Customers with an average virtual machine (VM) of 4 vCPU, 12 GB of RAM cannot see any difference in their monthly bills after they migrate to {{site.data.keyword.vcf-aas}}.
+However, customers that use a higher ratio of RAM can see a cost benefit while they move migrate {{site.data.keyword.vcf-aas}}.
 Both scenarios assume that customers require an Efficiency Edge, rather than a larger tier.
 {: important}

 In addition to these changes, {{site.data.keyword.IBM_notm}} also aligns the Veeam Block Storage pricing to the vSAN storage rates to remain consistent with the underlying technology used.
-As a result, some VMware Shared customers (with heavy Veeam Block Storage usage) can see a net price increase, when they move to {{site.data.keyword.vmware-service_short}}.
+As a result, some {{site.data.keyword.vm-shared}} customers (with heavy Veeam Block Storage usage) can see a net price increase, when they move to {{site.data.keyword.vcf-aas}}.

 All existing customers will receive an email with these changes.

-## How different is {{site.data.keyword.vmware-service_short}} from VMware Shared?
+## How different is {{site.data.keyword.vcf-aas}} from {{site.data.keyword.vm-shared}}?
 {: #faq-shared-eos-vmwaas}
 {: faq}

-{{site.data.keyword.vmware-service_short}} offers several advantages over {{site.data.keyword.cloud_notm}} for VMware Shared:
+{{site.data.keyword.vcf-aas}} offers several advantages over {{site.data.keyword.cloud_notm}} for {{site.data.keyword.vm-shared}}:
 * Better architecture design that is based on the most recent supported software-defined networking platform from VMware NSX-T™ Networking, with upgraded High Availability.
 * Increased global reach with planned expansion through 2024 and 2025.
 * Single-pane-of-glass management for customers that use both single and multitenant consumption, with a common bill across.